-The award sees the Mariners cafes join such illustrious company as Gleneagles in Perthshire, Martin Wishart at both Edinburgh and Loch Lomond, and The Ubiquitous Chip in Glasgow, which are also Taste Our Best accredited.
+The award sees the Mariners cafes and the Coffee Cabin onboad the MV Lochnevis, join such illustrious company as Gleneagles in Perthshire, Martin Wishart at both Edinburgh and Loch Lomond, and The Ubiquitous Chip in Glasgow, which are also Taste Our Best accredited.

 When CalMac's 10 major vessels picked up the award last year, it became the first ferry company to take Visit Scotland's 'Taste Our Best' seal of approval to the high seas.

 By using or stocking these ingredients and products, Caledonian MacBrayne has made a commitment to both these premier food businesses and to introducing Scotland's fresh larder to customers.